Front Range Family Getaway - 36 Hours in Alamosa

 It’s a lazy Sunday morning.
 Sleep in and relax, then...

-If the train isn’t running, have breakfast in Alamosa and then visit the Alamosa National Wildlife Refuge.
+Either take a ride on the Cumbres & Toltec or have breakfast in Alamosa and then visit the Alamosa National Wildlife Refuge.

 Alamosa National Wildlife Refuge.
 Sandhill cranes - 23,000- 27,000 of them - migrate through the San Luis Valley bi-annually.
 The Alamosa National Wildlife Refuge is an 11,000-acre high mountain basin that conserves and enhances the wetland and desert habitat to provide crucial feeding, resting and breeding grounds for over 200 bird species.
 The best time to see the migrating sandhill cranes is in mid-March and mid-October but even in the dead of winter, there are things to see.
 When the weather turns cold, raptors swoop into the valley including bald eagles, great horned owls, and rough-legged hawks.
 Deer, elk, porcupines, jackrabbits and coyotes can also be spotted during the winter and year-round.